kozmoai/glent-backstage-plugins/utils/kozmo-backstage-entity-validator/README.md

-# Glint Backstage entity validator
+# Kozmo Backstage entity validator

 This is a library package used to validate entity files.